FPIC - Food Processing Innovation Center

 Market Research is a crucial aspect of business strategy that provides a factual basis for a company to gain insight, support decision-making and ensure that their products are positioned to succeed in the marketplace.
 Market research can also improve market performance by improving the understanding of problems in a product, its marketing and distribution.

-The MSU Product Center’s HI-VAT team has access to an extensive array of internationally recognized market research databases that define customer demographics, values and decision processes as well as competing product features and claims.
-The HI-VAT team also assists in interpreting market research results to guide marketing strategies reflecting the correct pricing, distribution, service, product mix and brand management necessary for companies to grow their businesses.
+The MSU Product Center’s AGS team has access to an extensive array of internationally recognized market research databases that define customer demographics, values and decision processes as well as competing product features and claims.
+The AGS team also assists in interpreting market research results to guide marketing strategies reflecting the correct pricing, distribution, service, product mix and brand management necessary for companies to grow their businesses.

 A resource assessment initiative assists companies in businesses to review their activities to identify and implement resource efficiency improvements.
 By undertaking an energy or materials assessment or additional scoping work such as design analysis or business case development, companies can more easily proceed with implementation of a growth or expansion venture.

-The MSU Product Center HI-VAT team can help provided companies with the following:
+The MSU Product Center AGS team can help provided companies with the following:

 • Access to targeted information, tools and resources to help improve efficiency